 Alternates for the 12th hole include Freddy Couples, Jordan Spieth, and the wind.

 In regards to Hogan, this one really was not my choice.
 Before the 1958 edition of the Masters, Augusta National dedicated The Hogan Bridge in honor of Ben Hogan’s scoring record.
-In 1953, Hogan recorded rounds of 70, 69, 66, and 69 for a four-round score of 274.
-The week that The Hogan Bridge was dedicated, a 28-year-old Arnold Palmer won his first of seven major championships.
+Five years earlier, Hogan recorded rounds of 70, 69, 66, and 69 for a four-round score of 274.
+The week that the Hogan Bridge was dedicated, a 28-year-old Arnold Palmer won his first of seven major championships.
 That week represented a passing of the guard from one golf generation to the next.

 Ben Hogan and Arnold Palmer at the Masters